matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 apply these configurations to the infrastructure, ensuring that the actual state always matches the state defined in the Git repository.

-24. NEW SECTION - AKS, EKS, GKS
+NEW SECTION - AKS, EKS, GKS.

 1) What is AKS (Azure Kubernetes Service) and its Key Features?
 Answer: AKS is Microsoft Azure's managed container orchestration service, based on Kubernetes.
 Key features include